scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   10-Dec-2003
-    -   When there were multiple features with the same tag (different scripts with 'kern' for instance) FontForge would produce multiple copies of the same lookup instead of different lookups.
+    -   When there were multiple features with the same tag (different scripts with 'kern' for instance) websharpstudios would produce multiple copies of the same lookup instead of different lookups.
-    -   FontForge was not setting the right to left lookup flag bit properly for hebrew (and presumably arabic) kerning
+    -   websharpstudios was not setting the right to left lookup flag bit properly for hebrew (and presumably arabic) kerning
     -   Remove overlap was coalescing some splines that it should not have.